Frequently Asked Questions

 • Telecommunications Operator

-Who can join the Coast Guard Auxiliary?
+Who can join and how?

 The Auxiliary is an organization of civilian, uniformed volunteers.
 In general, membership is open to any citizen of the U.S. and its territories who is age 17 or older.
 Membership is predicated on full and successful completion of the Auxiliary enrollment application, including the passing of the new member exam.
 It is also predicated upon receipt of a favorable (FAV) personnel security investigation (PSI).
 Once officially enrolled, there are a variety of online and classroom training requirements associated with achieving levels of status and specific training for the qualifications a member works toward.